bowang-lab/scGPT/README.md

 **!UPDATE**: We have released several new pretrained scGPT checkpoints.
 Please see the [Pretrained scGPT checkpoints](#pretrained-scGPT-checkpoints) section for more details.

+**[2024.02.26]** We have provided a priliminary support for running the pretraining workflow with HuggingFace at the [integrate-huggingface-model](https://github.com/bowang-lab/scGPT/tree/integrate-huggingface-model) branch.
+We will conduct further testing and merge it to the main branch soon.

 **[2023.12.31]** New tutorials about zero-shot applications are now available!
 Please see find them in the [tutorials/zero-shot](tutorials/zero-shot) directory.
 We also provide a new continual pretrained model checkpoint for cell embedding related tasks.
 Please see the [notebook](tutorials/zero-shot/Tutorial_ZeroShot_Integration_Continual_Pretraining.ipynb) for more details.

 **[2023.11.07]** As requested by many, now we have made flash-attention an optional dependency.
 The pretrained weights can be loaded on pytorch CPU, GPU, and flash-attn backends using the same [load_pretrained](https://github.com/bowang-lab/scGPT/blob/f6097112fe5175cd4e221890ed2e2b1815f54010/scgpt/utils/util.py#L304) function, `load_pretrained(target_model, torch.load("path_to_ckpt.pt"))`.
 An example usage is also [here](https://github.com/bowang-lab/scGPT/blob/f6097112fe5175cd4e221890ed2e2b1815f54010/scgpt/tasks/cell_emb.py#L258).